How to Deal With Loneliness: What It’s Really Trying to Tell You

 The loneliness breaks when someone finally says the true thing — and someone else says me too.
 Those two words are among the most healing in any language.
 And they only become possible when someone has the courage to go first.

-What to Do With This Tonight
+How to Deal With Loneliness Tonight

 Not tomorrow.
 Tonight.